Written by Stephen Gill

 “Cool Intelligence isn’t artificial.
 It’s applied.”

-“Cool Intelligence: it’s at the heart of everything we do”
+“Cool Intelligence is at the heart of how we deliver impact.”

 Why this matters now